There are more than 200+ search requests on Google, where people are looking for best project management app.

 Pros: Well designed for managing team workflows and task-management.
 It’s fast and responsive.
 Free version supports up to 15 team members.
 Lovely HTML5 design with feature-rich.

 Cons: No offline capabilities.
 Not ideal for graphics-intensive projects.

-Clarizen is a cloud-based project management software thats lets you manage work and collaborate across the enterprise.
-It offers project portfolio management, project planning, document management, templates, resource management, change request and case management, social collaboration, task management, budget and expense management, email collaboration using Clarizen InterAct, risk management and Clarizen Panels.
+Clarizen is a cloud-based project management software that lets you manage work and collaborate across the enterprise.
+It offers project portfolio management, project planning, document management, templates, resource management, change request and case management, social collaboration, task management, budget and expense management, email collaboration using Clarizen InterAct, risk management, and Clarizen Panels.

 Pros: Comprehensive work management and project management platform.
 Includes chat app, easy to navigate, Quick setup & Open API.

 Mavenlink is a project management software that unites project management, time tracking, resource planning and more into one place and watch your business grow.
 Mavenlink could be a good fit for mid- to large-size organizations, but it can get a bit expensive for small businesses.

 Mavenlink’s is accessible via Android and iOS platforms, specializes in the professional services market, and its PM software offers resource planning, project accounting, and advanced business intelligence capabilities.
 With this app PMOs can use templates to replicate and visualize success using various timeline charting tools; Mavenlink can track changes effectively and in a timely manner.